boozallen/sdp-docs/pages/deployment-guides/openshift/3_1_Application_Environments.rst

 credentials need to be added to Jenkins.
-Assuming your tiller project is called "demo-tiller", follow :ref:`this guide<add credentials to jenkins>` to create a username/password credential in Jenkins with the username ``system:serviceaccount:demo-tiller:tiller`` and use the command below to get the password, which will output a token you'll need to copy-paste into Jenkins.
+Assuming your tiller project is called "demo-tiller", follow :ref:`this guide<add credentials to jenkins>` to create a username/password credential in Jenkins with the username ``system:serviceaccount:demo-tiller:tiller`` and use the command below to get the password, which will output a token you need to copy-paste into Jenkins.
 For easy identification, make the credential's ID the same as the name of the tiller project (i.e. *demo-tiller*).